alephium/docs/docs/dapps/tutorials/deep-dive.md

   //Connect our wallet, typically in a real application you would connect your web-extension or desktop wallet const wallet = new PrivateKeyWallet({privateKey: '672c8292041176c9056bb0dd1d91d34711ceed2493b5afc83f2012b27df2c559' })

-  // Compile the contracts of the project if they are not compiled Project.build()

   //.deployments contains the info of our `TokenFaucet` deployement, as we need to now the contractId and address
   //This was auto-generated with the `cli deploy` of our `scripts/0_deploy_faucet.ts`